Background pattern

 • increase in hair loss,

-• eczema, dry skin, skin rash and itching (pruritus),
+• eczema, dry skin, skin rash, and itching (pruritus),

-• tendinitis (pain caused by inflammation of the membrane surrounding the tendons of, usually, the feet or hands),
+• tendinitis (pain caused by inflammation of the membrane surrounding the tendons, usually in the feet or hands),

 • nerve problems in the arms or legs (peripheral neuropathy).

-Rare side effects (may affect up to 1 in 100 patients)
+Uncommon side effects (may affect up to 1 in 100 patients)

-• decrease in the number of red blood cells in the blood (anemia) and platelets (thrombocytopenia),
+• decrease in the number of red blood cells and platelets in the blood (anemia and thrombocytopenia),

 • decrease in potassium levels in the blood,